chhotavakeel/updatedsite/_notes/Public/beer-wars.md

 honestly, i find these criteria a little strange. determining whether one party has the right to proceed against another is sort of the entire point of legal proceedings? the second and third criteria seem like tautologies?

-in practice, getting an injunction mainly requires you to establish irreparable harm. a useful rule of thumb is that if any loss can be quantified in monetary terms, then it's likely not irreparable because you can always be compensated for it. this rules out getting injunctions in your favour for things like money, debts, and liquid securities. conversely, if you can't put a dollar amount on your loss[^1], you're in luck! i hope you own a nascar team, one-of-a-kind diamond, or twitter.
+in practice, getting an injunction mainly requires you to establish irreparable harm. a useful rule of thumb here is that if any harm can be quantified in monetary terms, then it's likely not irreparable, because you can always be compensated for it. this rules out getting injunctions for things like money, debts, and liquid securities. conversely, if you can't put a dollar amount on your loss[^1], you're in luck! i hope you own a nascar team, one-of-a-kind diamond, or twitter.

-and so, if you're the brewery's lawyers, you should tell the court that forcing your client to part with an irreplaceable and highly illiquid asset - one that's currently responsible for 35% of their top line - will lead to even more payment defaults. this is a great line of argument to take! they should hang it in the louvre, now that there's space.
+and so, if you're the brewery's lawyers, you should tell the court that forcing your client to part with an irreplaceable and highly illiquid asset that's currently responsible for 35% of their top line will lead to even more payment defaults. this is a great line of argument to take! they should hang it in the louvre, now that there's space.

 [^1]: typically on account of asset rarity.